 The following tables set forth, for the periods indicated, Akbank's selected historical consolidated financial and other information.
-Akbank's selected historical consolidated financial information as at and for each of the years ended 31 December 2023, 2022, and 2021 is derived from the audited Akbank BRSA Annual Financial Statements, all incorporated by reference herein.
-The following selected historical consolidated financial and other information should be read in conjunction with, and is qualified in its entirety by reference to, the Akbank BRSA Annual Financial Statements are presented in Turkish Lira and have been prepared in accordance with BRSA Principles, as described in more detail in the notes to the Akbank BRSA Annual Financial Statements.
+Akbank's selected historical consolidated financial information as at and for the three-month period ended 31 March 2024 is derived from unaudited Akbank BRSA Interim Financial Statements.
+Its selected historical consolidated financial information as at and for each of the years ended 31 December 2023, 2022, and 2021 is derived from the audited Akbank BRSA Annual Financial Statements, all incorporated by reference herein.
+The following selected historical consolidated financial and other information should be read in conjunction with, and is qualified in its entirety by reference to, the Akbank BRSA Annual Financial Statements incorporated by reference herein.
+The Akbank BRSA Annual Financial Statements are presented in Turkish Lira and have been prepared in accordance with BRSA Principles, as described in more detail in the notes to the Akbank BRSA Annual Financial Statements.

-Prospective investors should read the following information in conjunction with "Presentation Of Financial And Other Information" and the Akbank BRSA Annual Financial Statements incorporated by reference herein.
+Prospective investors should read the following information in conjunction with "Presentation of Financial and Other Information" and the Akbank BRSA Annual Financial Statements incorporated by reference herein.